Bharadwaj14/Hypothesis-Text-Classification/README.md

-## Import the following required packages where needed in the Jupiter Notebook file
+## Import the following required packages where needed in the Jupyter Notebook file

 - import pandas as pd